-The U.S. Court of Appeals for the Second Circuit recently affirmed a trial court’s judgment in favor of a debtor who sought to avoid a judgment lien under California’s homestead exemption law.
+The U.S. Court of Appeals for the Ninth Circuit recently affirmed a bankruptcy court’s judgment in favor of a debtor who sought to avoid a judgment lien under California’s homestead exemption law.

 The upward trend in data privacy legislation continued in 2022.
 According to the National Conference of State Legislatures, “[a]t least 35 states and the District of Columbia in 2022 introduced or considered almost 200 consumer privacy bills,” which is a significant increase from 160 bills in 2021.